 Have you connected with your professors, especially those in your major, or your graduate program, on LinkedIn?
-Rich DeMatteo, a Philadelphia recruiter, suggested doing this on #LinkedInChat a couple of weeks ago.
+Rich DeMatteo, a Philadelphia recruiter, suggests doing so.

 Rich’s idea makes a ton of sense.
 Why?
 Well, many of your professors probably match Malcolm Gladwell’s definition of a Connector.
 Gladwell says that Connectors know lots of people.
 Your professors know lots of people.
 The longer they’ve been teaching, the more people they know.